-Participative management is exhibited by @39% of faculty members in statutory bodies and committees at the institute.
-Faculty member's work is various capacities independently to organize curricular, co-curricular and extracurricular activities with adequate student representations.
-Professional Society student' chapters have faculty advisor as their head and has a well formulated structure consisting of committee and event coordinators.
-They have well set decentralized policies followed for implementation of activities.
-They plan, organize and budget with financial liberty stipulated by institution.
+Participative management is exhibited by @42% of faculty members in statutory bodies and committees at The institute.
+Faculty members work various capacities independently to organize curricular, co-curricular and extracurricular activities with adequate student representation.
+Professional Society studentchapters have a faculty advisor as their head and havea well formulated structure consisting of committee and event coordinators.
+They have well-set decentralized policies followed for the implementation of activities.
+They plan, organize and budget with financial liberty stipulated by the institution.

-The Computer Society of India (CSI) organized a total of 8 activities that included a Hackathon, Programming contests, Workshops and Project competitions in 2021-22 @ 54% students participated.
-This chapter was awarded best accredited student branch in period 2016-2019 and Best Coordinator for 2016-17.
+The Computer Society of India (CSI) organized a total of 11 activities that included a Hackathon, Programming contests, Workshops and Project competitions in 2022-23 @ 52% students participated.